Last Updated on 21/06/2025

 - How will our products or services solve their problems?

-It is necessary, first of all, to develop detailed personas of customers.
-Personas act like a guideline toward creating campaigns that would strike a chord with the particular audience segment.
+It is necessary, first of all, to develop detailed customer personas.
+Personas serve as a guideline for creating campaigns that resonate with a specific audience segment.

-For example, a tech startup aimed at young professionals may focus on sleek branding, while a health care provider will pay attention to trusting and reliable messaging.
+For example, a tech startup aimed at young professionals may focus on sleek branding, while a healthcare provider will pay attention to trustworthy and reliable messaging.

-After identification of the target audience, setting measurable goals is next.
-Having clear objectives informs marketing activities and offers ways through which resources are optimally allocated.
+After identifying the target audience, setting measurable goals is the next step.
+Having clear objectives informs marketing activities and enables the optimal allocation of resources.

 Whether to increase traffic flow to one’s website, enhance brand recognition, or boost sales, specific and trackable metrics allow teams to assess success and make adjustments as needed.